omarzer0/AnimeAZ/README.md

 ## Note
-The idea of this app is to use as many features as possible to explore the power of KMP (The app doesn't have to make sense 😊) so feel free to add or request any feature you like.
+- The idea of this app is to use as many features as possible to explore the power of KMP (The app doesn't have to make sense 😊) so feel free to add or request any feature you like.
+- The IOS still alpha currently (11/10/2023) so it is a bit laggy even with release.